 In addition, the Writing Lab has software programs to help students prepare for end-of-term exit exams for Developmental English and Developmental Reading.
 The Writing Lab also has a variety of software programs including Writer's Resources, Glencoe Interactive Grammar, Preparing for Placement and Exit Tests (Reading and English), Building Basic Composition Skills (for students who need help with writing and editing topic sentences; with paragraph support, unity, and coherence; with audience and purpose; and with diction, style, and sentence structure) and Building English Language Skills (for students who want to improve their understanding of standard English grammar and usage).
 In addition, the Writing Lab computers have practice COMPASS English and reading tests.

-Hours for Spring Semester 2014
+Hours for Summer Semester 2014

 Ms. Terri Jenkins-Suggs, Writing Lab Instructor

 Dr. Cicero Bruce

 |This link will take you to four interactive COMPASS practice passages.
 The best approach to these COMPASS practice passages is to click on every sentence--even if you think there are no errors.
 Then, look at the response choices to see whether the choices can help you find a possible mistake.
 When you have finished correcting the entire passage, reread the passage keeping verb tense shifts in mind.
 Once you are satisfied that you have found all of the mistakes, click on "I am finished; show my score."
 Your goal is to achieve at least a 70%.
 If you would like additional help with these practice passages or if you would like to see the "correct" responses, please come to the Writing Lab.|

 |Gainesville State College Online Interactive COMPASS English Practice||This link will take you to Gainesville State's interactive COMPASS writing practice tests.
 If the link does not work, try going directly to the Gainesville State College Learning Support Web page: http://www.gsc.edu/admin/learningsupport/|